 This is what the bathroom looked like when I started.
 Pretty, right? 🙂

-When you remodel a room, it’s best to have an idea of your vision before you begin.
+When I remodel a room, I like to have a vision before I begin.
 I already knew the look I was going for, and just had to find the right materials.

 For the bathroom, the essential remodel items I needed are:

 My budget was $5,000.
 How did I come up with that budget?
-Just ballparking based on small bath remodels I’d done in the past.
+Just ballparking based on small bathroom remodels I’d done in the past.

 Flooring/Tile